uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/awa2.md

 unzip AwA2-data.zip
 ```

-Verify that the extracted directory `Animals_with_Attributes2` appears under `npc/datasets/awa2/archives`.
+Verify the existence of the extracted directory `npc/datasets/awa2/archives/Animals_with_Attributes2`.

 ## Dataset Annotations